 The term "removed" refers to the number of generations separating the cousins themselves.
 So your first cousin once removed is the child (or parent) of your first cousin.
 Your second cousin once removed is the child (or parent) of your second cousin.
 And your first cousin twice removed is the grandchild (or grandparent) of your first cousin.

 Clearly, it doesn't take many generations before your family tree is a bit unwieldy.
-Case in point: Last year it was revealed that vice president Dick Cheney and presidential hopeful Barack Obama are eighth cousins.
+Case in point: In 2007, it was revealed that vice president Dick Cheney and presidential hopeful Barack Obama are eighth cousins.
 Cheney's wife, Lynn Cheney, discovered this tidbit while researching her husband's genealogy for a memoir she was writing, the Associated Press reported.

 If these distinctions aren't confusing enough, first cousins can be further parsed into parallel and cross cousins.
 Parallel cousins are the children of same-sex siblings — for example, the children of your mother's sister are your parallel cousins.
 Cross cousins are the offspring of opposite sex siblings, such as your mother's brother's children, or your father's sister's children.